Health

 Unpredictable and Uncontrollable Situations

 Uncontrollable and unpredictable life events can also cause the onset of social anxiety disorder in an individual.
 The Perception of something as uncontrollable and unpredictable can make an individual show submissive and unassertive characteristics and these are characteristics of a socially anxious person.
-Individuals suffering from social anxiety disorder has very little or no control over the events happening in his/her life.
+Individuals suffering from social anxiety disorder have very little or no control over the events happening in his/her life.
 This also happens when a person is raised in an overprotective family.

 Cognitive Factors